Earliest Galaxies in the JADES Origins Field: Luminosity Function and Cosmic Star-Formation Rate Density 300 Myr after the Big Bang: Selection of Redshift z>12 Galaxies

-We note that without the data quality (criteria 8-10), minimum long-wavelength SNR threshold (criteria 2-3), or color criteria (criteria 6-7), fifteen objects would be selected.
+We note that without the data quality (criteria 9-10), minimum long-wavelength SNR threshold (criteria 2-3), or color criteria (criteria 6-7), fifteen objects would be selected.
 However, of these sources, one (JADES+53.05101-27.89787) sits in an oversubtracted area of a distant star diffraction spike and three more are covered by a stray light ``wisp'' feature in F162M (JADES+53.08317-27.86572, JADES+53.07681-27.86286, and JADES+53.04964-27.88605).
 For a discussion of wisp features in JWST, please see \citet[e.g.,][]{rigby2023a}.

-Of the remaining eleven, one fails the minimum SNR threshold (for JADES+53.07385-27.86072, all filters redward of F335M have $f_{\nu}<2$nJy), one fails the color criteria (JADES+53.08468-27.86666 is red), and one fails only the F162M data quality check on the mosaic (JADES+53.08294-27.85563).
-In total eight objects pass the selection and data quality cuts; these comprise our Main Sample (see Table \ref{tab:properties}).
-While we will comment on the additional three interesting objects that nearly satisfy our selection, we do not consider them in our fiducial luminosity function analyses.
-We call this collection of three objects the ``Auxiliary Sample'' at $z>11.5$.
+Of the remaining eleven, one fails the minimum SNR threshold (for JADES+53.07385-27.86072, all filters redward of F335M have $f_{\nu}<2$nJy) and one fails the color criteria (JADES+53.08468-27.86666 is red).
+In total nine objects pass the selection; these comprise our Main Sample (see Table \ref{tab:properties}).
+While we will comment on the additional two interesting objects that nearly satisfy our selection, we do not consider them in our fiducial luminosity function analyses.
+We call this collection of two objects the ``Auxiliary Sample'' at $z>11.5$.
+There are also five sources in \citet{hainline23} sample in the vicinity of the JOF with previously reported photometric redshifts $z>11$ that are not in our sample.
+Of these, with the additional JOF data we find four objects to have revised photometric redshifts $z < 7$ or fail other selection criteria (JADES+53.02700-27.89808, JADES+53.03696-27.89422, JADES+53.07901-27.87154, JADES+53.10469-27.86187).
+The fifth falls in the F162M gap (JADES+53.07076-27.86544; NIRCam ID 176151) and therefore does not reside in our effective area.

 We note that the F250M SNR criterion fixes the upper redshift limit of our selection.
 If we remove this criterion and the $z>11.5$ limit, we find one additional $z\sim11.4$ candidate (JADES+53.10131-27.85696) detected in all filters F150W and redder with $f_\nu\approx2$nJy, excepting F250M which is about $1.5\sigma$ low.
 In other words, we would find no $z\gtrsim20$ candidates by removing the weak F250M detection criterion.